 – Rosters

 The roster size can be unlimited for the number of players on the team.
 There will be no more than 4 coaches (1 manger, 2 coaches and a scorekeeper) allowed in the tournament.
 A team can add to their roster up to their first game.
-A player cannot play on multiple teams within the tournament regardless of age group.
+A player cannot play on multiple teams within the tournament at the same age group.
 If an illegal player is discovered during a game, that player is removed for the rest of the tournament.
 The game is resumed from the point of removal of illegal player.

 Roster Submission: Directions on submitting your team's roster will come via the official tournament e-Mail